ccpena/JBH-1.0-Monolithic-Java-Angular/README.md

 # JBH Monolithic  [Java & Angular]

-Just Be Honest [Java/SpringBoot version] is the backend component of a self-managed personal finance tracking software.
+Just Be Honest [Monolithic version] is an application of a self-managed personal finance tracking software.
 The idea of this personal project is to offer me a comprehensive overview of my financial landscape by allowing manual input and management of financial account data, transfers, and expenses.
 With a focus on user-driven control, 'Just Be Honest' empowers me to take charge of my financial well-being.